JavaScript -> Luau

 Arrays, Maps and Sets will work as expected and are handled by the compiler.
 Custom objects and enums however work differently.

-In Luau, if we want to iterate over the keys/values of objects (e.g. get all the values of an enum) - we use the pairs
+In Luau, if we want to iterate over the keys/values of objects (e.g. get all the values of an enum) - we use the `pairs` function.
+Think of this like the Luau equivalent of `Object.entries`.

 // value will be the value type of the given key on the object